Belgert/Belgert/README.md

 - 👋 Hi, I’m Rebecca
 - 👀 I’m interested in software development.
-- 🌱 I recently finished my associate degree at Penn State University in Information Science and Technology.
-I look forward to continuing my education to complete a bachelor degree in application development and eventually master degree in software engineering.
+- 🌱 I recently finished my bachelor degree at Penn State University in Information Science and Technology.
+I look forward to continuing my education to complete a master degree in software engineering.
 - 📫 How to reach me ...

 <!---